sqville/aie/README.rst

 Roadmap
 =======

-Version: "Go Live".
+Themes: Win7, Metro, OSX
 Release Date: TBD.
 Details: An objective of aie will be to provide familiar and unique themes.
 This version will only cover the "familiar" part of the objective.
-Themes included will be Windows 7 and OSX.
+Themes included will be Windows 7 (Win7), Microsoft's Metro (Metro) and Apple's OS X (OSX).

 Your Opinion
 ============